shaih/go-yosovss/primitives/curve25519/myref10/README.md

 Adding required features.
-Folder comes partly from https://github.com/jedisct1/libsodium/tree/1.0.18-RELEASE/src/libsodium/crypto_core/ed25519/ref10
+Folder comes partly from libsodium ZIP
+`./configure`

 This is very dirty.
+It may not work properly.
 A cleaner solution would have been to properly fork libsodium.

 It can also be compiled independently via cmake, just to simplify debugging of the C part.